ISM Members Fund – physiotherapy service pilot data information

 2. Collecting your data: We are collecting your data in order to be able administer your participation in the pilot, and for the purposes of evaluating the effectiveness of the pilot by analysing the results from the discharge reports supplied by PhysioMed for everyone participating in the pilot.
 In doing so we are seeking to minimise the amount of data about you we collect, hold or share.

 Pseudonymised data: We will only receive a discharge report from PhysioMed with the unique code on it: you will not be named in this report.
-Only our Project Administrator and the ISM’s Head of Services & Operations will be able to relate the unique code to you.
+Only our service evaluator, Project Administrator, Senior Charities Manager and the ISM’s Director of Business Development will be able to relate the unique code to you.

-3. Storing your data: your discharge report will securely stored in our systems.
-Access to the area of our systems where this data is held is restricted to our Project Administrator and the Head of Services & Operations.
+3. Storing your data: Your discharge report will securely stored in our systems.
+Access to the area of our systems where this data is held is restricted to our service evaluator, Project Administrator, Senior Charities Manager and the ISM’s Director of Business Development.
 All our systems require individual password access, and we also have two firewalls established around our network servers.

-4. Sharing your data: we only pass on your name and the unique code we assign to you to PhysioMed.
-We will not share this information, or the initial assessment report or discharge report we receive from PhysioMed, with any other party.
+4. Sharing your data: We only pass on your name and the unique code we assign to you to PhysioMed.
+We will only share this information, plus the initial assessment report or discharge report we receive from PhysioMed, with a third party for the means of evaluating the service.

 Please note that we hold contracts with network support experts to manage the efficient running of our servers.
 In practice, this means they will have access to all data stored on our systems including the pseudonymised report and to the unique code linked to your report.
 Our contracts with our network support experts require them to observe the provisions of the General Data Protection Regulation and Data Protection Act 2018, and in particular to act in accordance with Article 28 of GDPR (which sets out the obligations on data processors) and also in accordance with Article 32 to ensure the security, integrity and availability of your data.